AntonKhorev/osm-dwg-helper/README.md

 - speed up some common actions that a DWG member might want to do by replacing copy-pasting various things with clicking
 - avoid additional logins present in other similar tools
 - don't submit actions right away so they can be reviewed and altered if necessary
-- try not to alter the webpage contents too much, keep most of the controls inside the extension panel (currently available as a sidebar)
+- try not to alter the webpage contents too much, keep most of the controls inside the extension panel (currently available as a sidebar) - this may change as further development required altering issue pages, but most of alterations should be marked with the extension icon

 ### Create tickets from issues